omid-aghaei/my-vim-setup/Readme.md

 If you encounter issues:
 1. Make sure you have all prerequisites installed
+2. Verify theme installation in correct directory
-2. Run `:checkhealth` in Vim
+3. Run `:checkhealth` in Vim
-3. Update plugins with `:PlugUpdate`
+4. Update plugins with `:PlugUpdate`
-4. Check CoC health with `:CocInfo`
+5. Check CoC health with `:CocInfo`

 ## License